 - 2Compare companies and Arizona insurance programs

 Arizona requires workers' compensation for all employers with one or more employees under no-fault provisions.
-Match coverage to contract requirements, typically $1 million per occurrence/$2 million aggregate for general liability.
+Match coverage to contract requirements, $1 million per occurrence/$2 million aggregate for general liability.
 Standard policies exclude flood damage, making separate coverage necessary for monsoon-season risks.

 - 3Choose providers based on service, not just price